es335mathwiz/sparseAMAViaModelEZ/README.md

 cp pathTo/ma50ad.f  ./sparseAMA/src/main/fortran/
 chmod +x ./generateModelCode.sh
-./generateModelCode.sh stickywage %this should create the program RUNstickwage
+./generateModelCode.sh stickywage %this should create the program RUNstickwage ./RUNstickywage  runs the program with all parameters set to zero producing errors

-./RUNstickywage  runs the program with all parameters set to zero producing errors
+./generateModelCode.sh stickywage reasonableParams %this should create the program RUNstickwage ./RUNstickywage  runs the program with all parameters set by the f90 program reasonableParams